 One of the top worst reasons people called 911 included a bank card caught in an ATM, if that was you, next time call the bank.

-As we enter 2021, put aside excuses, grab reasons and call on God with us!
+This year, put aside excuses, grab reasons and call on God with us!
 Choose to live with the One who loves you personally in a vibrant relationship.
 Choose to be a person of prayer, and choose to join us in becoming more and more a house of prayer.
-If in 2020 you did not pray enough, and you want this to change, join us in this pursuit for this coming year.
+If last year you did not pray enough, and you want this to change, join us in this pursuit for this coming year.

 How Can We Pray for You?